Sid-Repo/Malaria-detection/README.md

 Project for detecting if a cell is healthy or infected with malaria.

+Data was augmented for training, and a CNN model was implemented to classify between healthy and infected cells.

 Dataset source: https://data.lhncbc.nlm.nih.gov/public/Malaria/cell_images.zip

-Data was augmented for training and a CNN model was implemented to classify between healthy and infected cells.

 # Library versions